AleksandarDamnjanovic/Goodha-Share/README.md

 ##Generals

 This is command line tool, for file transferring over wifi or internet.
 It's built in C/++(c with minor c++ support).
 It is fast, easy to use and simple.
-Being less than 1k lines of code in size, makes it very easily to change according to your needs.
+Being around 2k lines of code in size, makes it very easily to change according to your needs.

+It is built for windows and for linux.

 This tool has two binaries.
 One for receiver(server.bin) and one for sender(client.bin).
 When you start it, receiver runs continuously until you type `exit` in terminal.
 Client runs until file that you are sending is not sent completely and confirmation is received.

 Godha Share is built to be used within wrapper for content transfer functionality for some other app, but it could be used as standalone application.

-Communication port is set to be 44444.
+Communication port is set to be 44445.

 ##Arguments